-Oasis for Youth made more than 3,000 contacts with young people in the community, ensuring they had immediate basic needs met and information about where to get help.
+Oasis for Youth made more than 5,000 contacts with youth and community members, ensuring they had immediate basic needs met and information about where to get help.

 Youth accessed the following resources:

-25 young people were able to move into stable housing.
+50 young people were able to move into more stable housing.

 Oasis stabilizes young employees' lives outside of work so they are able to show up ready to work.
-Through our partnership with Mall of America, Oasis was able to help 39 young people remain employed for an average of 10.5 months.
-20 additional youth were helped during their job hunt.
+Through our partnership with Mall of America, Oasis was able to help 175 young people remain employed for an average of 13.3 months.
+45 additional youth received a wage increase.

 To everyone who helped make this impact possible,